revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 </details>

 ---
-31. What is the difference between `angular.json` and `package.json` file?
+31. What is the difference between the `angular.json` and `package.json` files?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)